viniciusfinger/viniciusfinger/README.md

 # Hey you! 👋

-I'm a Brazilian Software Engineer, currently working with Generative AI.
-I like building side projects to discover new areas and validate ideas.
-I'm interested in Artificial Intelligence and Back-end.
+I'm Vinícius Finger, a Brazilian Software Engineer passionate about Artificial Intelligence and Back-end development.
+Currently, I’m working with Generative AI, exploring how cutting-edge LLMs and AI agents can be applied to real-world problems.

+I love building side projects to validate ideas, explore new technologies, and share what I learn with the community.

-## Recent Articles 🗞️
+## Latest Articles on Medium 🗞️

-Here are some recent articles I've recently written on Medium:
+I regularly write about software engineering, AI, and productivity.
+Check out some of my recent posts:

 - [LLMs for developers in 10 minutes ⏰](https://medium.com/@fingervinicius/llms-for-developers-in-10-minutes-39fbec0a8896)
 - [Reducing LLM hallucinations with Supervisor Agent Architecture 🔎](https://medium.com/@fingervinicius/reducing-llm-hallucinations-with-agent-supervisor-architecture-569f572d0da1)